kienkanne/NexusMol/README.md

 receptor2,chain B and resi 50+100+150
 ```

-- `pdbs`/`cifs`: single PDB file, directory of PDB files, or list of PDB file paths.
+- `source`: single file, directory of files, or list of file paths.
+- `suffix`: the pattern to search for if the provided source is a folder.
 - `pocket_option`: `selection` (use PyMOL selection string) or `reference` (use reference pocket file).
 - `selection`: PyMOL selection string (applied to all receptors) or path to a per-receptor CSV file.
 - `reference`: single reference pocket file (for all receptors) or path to a directory of reference files.